Backend Engines¶

 E = ε·[184000·exp(−12r/rᵥ) − 2.25·(rᵥ/r)⁶]

-Supported by: OpenMM, Tinker
+Supported by: OpenMM, JAX, Tinker

 Non-bonded interactions (van der Waals, electrostatics) are computed between all atom pairs not excluded by bonding topology.
 The details differ between engines.